 Other Investment Policy Reviews

-However, consistent with the World Bank’s 2017 Doing Business Report, investors report that Mongolia’s business registration process is reasonably efficient and clear.
-All enterprises, foreign and domestic, must register with the General Authority for State Registration (GASR: http://burtgel.gov.mn/eng/index.php.
-Registrants obtain form UB 03-II and other required documents from the website and can submit completed documents by email.
-GASR aims at a two-day turnaround for the review and approval process.
-However, investors report bureaucratic discretion can add weeks or even months to the process and argue more transparent adherence to the relevant laws and regulations would stabilize and streamline registration.
-Once approved by GASR, a company must register with the Mongolian General Taxation Authority (GTA: http://en.mta.mn/).
-Upon hiring its first employees, a company must register with the Social Insurance Agency (http://www.ndaatgal.mn/v1/.
-GASR reports that notarization is not required for its registration process.
+Consistent with the World Bank’s Doing Business Report, investors report Mongolia’s business registration process is reasonably clear.
+All foreign and domestic enterprises must register with the State Registration Office (https://burtgel.gov.mn/).
+Registrants can obtain required forms online and submit them by email.
+The State Registration Office aims at a two-day turnaround for the review and approval process.
+But investors report bureaucratic discretion often adds weeks or even months to the process and state more transparent adherence to the relevant laws and regulations would yield a consistent, streamlined process.
+Once approved by the State Registration Office, a company must register with the General Tax Authority (http://en.mta.mn/).
+Upon hiring its first employees, a company must register with the Social Insurance Agency (https://zasag.mn/en/m/social-insurance/contact).
+The State Registration Office reports that notarization is not required for its registration process.

-Although the GOM neither promotes nor incentivizes outward investment, it does not restrict domestic investors from investing abroad.
+While the Mongolian Government neither promotes nor incentivizes outward investment, it does not restrict domestic investors from investing abroad.